aleksei-berezkin/typique/docs/PluginDescription.md

 What the plugin is doing:

-- ✅ Adds custom completion items for classnames, css vars names, and to workaround some [known TS problems](https://github.com/microsoft/TypeScript/issues/62117)
+- ✅ Adds custom completion items for classnames, css vars names and CSS properties
-- ✅ Adds custom diagnostics if the name doesn't match the configured pattern
+- ✅ Adds custom diagnostics if the name contains issues
 - ✅ Asynchronously writes the CSS file — `./typique-output.css` by [default](./Configuration.md)
 - ✅ Writes to the TS Server log (if enabled) with the prefix `TypiquePlugin::`